coursedog/Bidirectional-automation/README.md

         >
         </aside>

-- Git (optional): Required only if you want the start scripts to auto-update the project with `git pull --ff-only` on launch.
+- Git: Required if you want the start scripts to auto-update the project with `git pull --ff-only` on launch.
   - Windows: see Git for Windows downloads [`git-scm.com/downloads/win`](https://git-scm.com/downloads/win)
   - macOS: see Git for macOS options [`git-scm.com/downloads/mac`](https://git-scm.com/downloads/mac)